NTU-Mecatron/.github/profile/CONTRIBUTING.md

 ### 2. Make Changes in Git Submodules, Not the Workspace Root

 > Notes:
 > We use `auv_ws` repository as an example in this contribution guide.
+The same rules should be applied to other packages in Mecatron Organiation.

 Your changes must be committed to the appropriate submodules inside `auv_ws/src`, not directly to the `auv_ws` repository.
 (Except for adding new submodules, or change docs.
 Those should be advised by code owner and be careful to make changes on `auv_ws`)